School Science Lessons

 Dioscorea alata is the world's most popular yam after the Dioscorea rotundata / cayenensis complex, Australian native food, Dioscoreaceae.

-Air yam, (Dioscorea bulbifera)
+Aerial yam, (Dioscorea bulbifera)

-(Dioscorea bulbifera), air yam, aerial yam, wild yam, bulbil yam, potato yam, air potato, round yam, aerial potato, "wild yam", perennial, deciduous is a climber with round stems and has edible aerial tubers (bulbils), in the leaf axils, Dioscoreaceae.
+(Dioscorea bulbifera), aerial yam, wild yam, bulbil yam, potato yam, air potato, round yam, aerial potato, "wild yam", perennial, deciduous is a climber with round stems and has edible aerial tubers (bulbils), in the leaf axils, Dioscoreaceae.

 Potato and root is peeled and diced, soaked well, then cooked or roasted.